-Toronto Hydro is subject to the risk that human resources may not be available with the necessary knowledge, skills and education to support Toronto Hydro's future talent requirements.
-Retirements pose risks for knowledge management and business continuity at Toronto Hydro.
-Development and retention of talent to meet the evolving needs of the business requires LDC to focus on a series of proactive activities and programs to mitigate these risks, such as strategic workforce planning, promotion of apprenticeship programs, investments in colleges and universities, succession planning, knowledge transfer and a robust training program.
+Toronto Hydro is subject to the risk that human resources may not be available with the necessary knowledge, skills and education to support Toronto Hydro's future talent requirements and, as a result, its strategic activities and business objectives.
+This risk could be heightened in economic conditions where inflation rates are rising as this may result in pressure on wages and salaries, and where employee expectations are evolving.
+Furthermore, Toronto Hydro expects that labour force availability for certain positions will continue to tighten, resulting in increased competition and turnover for certain skilled employees, which may negatively impact knowledge management and business continuity at Toronto Hydro.

+Development and retention of talent to meet the evolving needs of the business, particularly those related to technologies central to the clean energy transition and other needs of a modernized distribution grid requires Toronto Hydro to focus on a series of proactive activities and programs to mitigate these risks, such as strategic workforce planning, promotion of apprenticeship programs, diversity and inclusiveness awareness and training, investments in colleges and universities, succession planning, knowledge transfer and a robust training program.